Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Introduction

-The rest of the paper is organized as follows: In Section 2 we recall the main tools for Gaussian measure and lay them out carefully, in order to assemble them into the proof of the general lower deviation estimates.
-We provide two variants of the method.
-In Section 3 we discuss applications of the aforementioned deviations in the framework of normed spaces, establishing Theorem~\ref{thm:main-1} (Corollary \ref{cor: 1 unc}, Theorem \ref{thm:main-2a}, and Theorem \ref{p: optimal in M}).
-In Section 4 we describe the algorithmic construction, based on smoothing and truncation of peaks, which allows to deform any given norm to a smaller one which almost preserves the Gaussian expectation and admits improved fluctuations.
-Employing this construction we show that any norm exhibits double exponential decay in the lower small deviation regime, similar to the case of $\ell_\infty$-norm.
-This establishes Theorem~\ref{thm:main-1b} (Theorem \ref{th: smdev gen} and Theorem \ref{th: smdev unc}).
-Finally, in Section 5 we conclude with applications in asymptotic geometric analysis and questions that arise from our work.
+The rest of the paper is organized as follows: In Section 2 we recall the main tools for Gaussian measure and lay them out carefully, in order to assemble them into the proof of the general lower deviation estimates, thus establishing Theorem \ref{thm:main-1}.
+We provide two variants of the method: Theorem \ref{thm:hyper-sb} and Theorem \ref{thm:super-sb}.